Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Conclusion

 \section{Conclusion}

 Detonations with two sequential heat releases and a concurrent loss were studied using Fickett's detonation analogue.
 The study aimed to clarify the steady reaction zone structure and velocity when the two sonic planes propagated with different speeds (the general case).
-It was found that a steady detonation must travel at the maximum velocity dictated by the net heat release between the front and each zero-thermicty point.
-Singularities were found in the flow structure at lesser velocities, and the lack of sonic point at larger velocities open the detonation front to the effect of perturbations.
-This supports other studies\cite{bdzil2006higher,veyssiere1991model,veyssiere1995structure} which found transitions from the lower detonation velocities to higher ones, but not vice-versa.
+It was found that a steady detonation must travel at the maximum velocity dictated by the net heat release between the front and each zero-thermicity point.
+Singularities were found in the flow structure at lesser velocities, and the lack of sonic point at larger velocities opened the detonation front to perturbations.
+This supports other studies \cite{bdzil2006higher,veyssiere1991model,khasainov1996initiation,veyssiere1995structure} which found transitions from the lower detonation velocities to higher ones, but not vice-versa.

 Piston-initiated unsteady numerical simulations showed that the lower detonation velocities were quasi-steady.
 The formation of a forward-travelling shock and its subsequent arrival at the front caused the detonation to accelerate to its higher velocity.
-This phenomenon is believed to be the cause of the detonation front's sudden acceleration in the previously mentioned by Bdzil et al.\cite{bdzil2006higher}.
+This phenomenon is believed to be the cause of the detonation front's sudden acceleration previously mentioned by Bdzil {et al.} \cite{bdzil2006higher}.

 The second goal of this study was to determine the stability of the internal shock sometimes present in double-structured detonations.
-This was done by studying a special case where both sonic planes dictated equal detonation speeds.
-The presence of one sonic point in the flow allows the existence of an internal shock behind it, and the second sonic point should protect the internal shock from downstream perturbations.
-Internal shocks were found to be unsteady, likely due to the sequential reaction rates being independent from the flow field, which allows internal shocks to exist anywhere.
-It is not clear how reaction dependence on hydrodynamics could anchor internal shocks, further work is needed to establish in what capacity internal shocks can be stable, as suggested by Veyssiere and Khasainov\cite{veyssiere1991model,veyssiere1995structure}.
+This was done by studying cases where both sonic planes coexisted.
+The presence of one sonic point in the flow allows the existence of an internal shock behind.
+Internal shocks were found to be unstable due to diffusive effects and to the independence of reaction rates from the flow field, which allows internal shocks to exist anywhere.
+It is not clear if or how reaction dependence on hydrodynamics could anchor internal shocks, further work is needed to establish in what capacity internal shocks can be stable, as suggested by Veyssi\`{e}re and Khasainov \cite{veyssiere1991model,veyssiere1995structure}.